cosmos/relayer/README.md

               channel-list: [channel-141]
    ```

-   >Because two channels between chains are tightly coupled, there is no need to specifiy the dst channels.
+   >Because two channels between chains are tightly coupled, there is no need to specify the dst channels.

 10. **Finally, we start the relayer on the desired path.**